neilmangan/nifty-trademark-info/README.md

 ## What's a NIFTY?

-A Nifty (or NFTy) is a common term for unique digital assets recorded on a blockchain.
+A Nifty (or NFTy) is a common term for unique digital assets recorded on blockchains.
 These assets are popular in the blockchain art and collectible communities, and can be described technically as non-fungible tokens or NFTs.

 ## Is the word NIFTY trademarked for use in the digital asset marketplace?